County modifies landfill fees

 Summit County has two landfills: the Three Mile Canyon landfill in Coalville and the Henefer landfill in Henefer.

 Another part of the new landfill changes includes a re-use program.
 At the Three Mile and Henefer landfills in specific, valuable materials are thrown away that under state law cannot be salvaged by individuals.
 This program would allow a separate ‘re-use area’ where items of value can be set aside.
 Items will be available for $5 each in this area.

 Other changes include a $25 per ton and $10 minimum charge for animal carcasses as well as a change in the tire disposal fee structure.

 Scott is confident that the new changes will help landfills in Summit County better sustain themselves, and stresses the importance of being fiscally responsible when not funded by taxpayer dollars.

 "We are an enterprise fund and need to be conscientious of our fees and how we pay for things," Scott said.

-For more information on the new landfill fee changes, which have been instituted on July 1, visit www.summitcounty.org/landfill.
+For more information on the new landfill fee changes, which will be instituted on July 1, visit www.summitcounty.org/landfill.